 Don’t just say ‘same as last time.’

-I get ten clients a day, and you were here four months ago.
+I get ten clients daily, and you were here four months ago.
 You do the math.
-If you really liked what you got the last time, take a picture.
+Take a picture if you really liked what you got the last time.

 Make an appointment

 Please don’t ask me to make room for you on a busy day.
 Would you like it if I pushed you back to make room for someone else?
 I’m sure you’re very busy, and I will certainly take you in if someone cancels.

 I don’t care who your father knows; my day is booked.
 So, for now, swallow your pride, use some extra-strength styling gel to tame those wild locks, and make an appointment.

 Don’t text/take calls while I’m doing your hair.

 You won’t realize it, but you move your head when you’re on the phone.
 So, if a snip goes wrong, you’ll only have yourself to blame.
 Excuse yourself if you absolutely must take that call and keep it to five minutes.
 I’m working on a tight schedule, too.
 And if you must be available 24/7, wear earphones and don’t shake your head too much; the other person can’t see you anyway.

 Time is money around hairdresser East Perth, and if you can’t be on time, call ahead and reschedule.
 And if you’re going to flake out, let me know.
 Don’t behave like my psychotic ex-boyfriend.